-Figure 5-9: Example Array Logical Configuration view with one array
+Figure 5-8: Example Array Logical Configuration view with two arrays

 IMPORTANT: A logical drive (LUN) must be created for the arrays before exiting the ACU or the array setup will not be saved.
 Use the procedure in the following section to create a logical drive from the array.